kitchensjn/kitchensjn.github.io/blog/_posts/2024-05-27-gerrymandering.md

 <br>

-The ReComb algorithm generates a spanning tree on a graph positioned within the bounds of the region that is to be divided.
+The ReCom algorithm generates a spanning tree on a graph positioned within the bounds of the region that is to be divided.
 It then identifies the edge in the tree that when cut results in an equal number of nodes in the resulting two subtrees.
 Disappointingly, not all trees have an edge like this!
 I'm sure that there is some really interesting graph theory work on ways to identify when this is the case, though that extends beyond the scope of this exploration.
-In the case that there **isn't** a central edge, the ReComb algorithm starts over from the beginning, generating a new spanning tree for the region, and tries again.
+In the case that there **isn't** a central edge, the ReCom algorithm starts over from the beginning, generating a new spanning tree for the region, and tries again.
 In the event that there **is** a central edge, it chops that edge, resulting in two groups of connected nodes.
 These represent the two new districts.

 {:.codeheader}
 gerrymandering.py